 |2008 study||400 mcg||Didn't work|

 |1988 study||200 mcg||Didn't work|

-Looking at these studies, the evidence for me is clear: it just doesn't work.
-So why do companies keep putting it in their weight loss supplements?
+The evidence for me is clear: chromium just doesn't work.
+So why do supplement companies keep putting it in their weight loss supplements?
 I think they do it out of fear.
 I think they are afraid you wouldn’t buy their products if they didn’t contain it.

 Remember, they marketed the daylights out of this stuff so well in the 1990s that a lot of people still think it works.
 Ironically, as someone who’s been keeping tabs on the research since the 1990s, I feel just the opposite.
-I tell people to avoid supplements that contain chromium as a main ingredient because to me, that’s generally a tip off that it probably won’t work.
+I tell people to avoid supplements that contain chromium as the main ingredient because to me, that’s generally a tip-off that it probably won’t work.

 Chromium Side Effects

 Chromium is found in many foods is safe for most healthy people.
 Here are some things to keep in mind for those who may have some health issues.
 This list is not complete: